 FAQs

-Nas’s “Illmatic” (1994) is widely considered the greatest rap album ever, praised for its perfect blend of lyrical excellence and innovative production.
+Nas’s “Illmatic” (1994) is widely regarded as one of the greatest rap albums ever, praised for its seamless blend of lyrical excellence and innovative production.

 “To Pimp a Butterfly” by Kendrick Lamar holds the highest critic ratings, while Eminem’s “The Marshall Mathers LP” is the highest-selling rap album ever.